Kali ahargana: Commencement of kali epoch

-Verificaton
+Verification

 Many Indian Almanac makers routinely include the kali ahargana numbers of every day of the relevant year in the almanacs.
 From these almanacs we can see that the kali ahargana of 1 January 2024 is 1,871,845.
 It can be verified that the number of days during the period from 18 February 3102 BCE in the proleptic Julian calendar to 31 December 2023 CE in the Gregorian calendar (both days inclusive) is exactly 1,871,845.
 While making the computations, the following points should be noted: